brmson/yodaqa/README.md

 and types in the desc namespace; these are just tweaked copies of some DKPro upstream classes that contain bugfixes we require - we expect to get rid of them with the next upstream releases.

+### Machine Learning

+Some stages of the QA pipeline use machine learning for scoring snippets (passages, answers) to pick those which deserve further consideration.
+Models should be re-trained every time a non-trivial change in the pipeline is made.
+For details on managing this, please refer to doc/ML.md.